-Solar panels for home is growing worldwide as more and more countries switch on to the need for renewable energy.
+Solar panels for the home is a growing trend worldwide, as more and more countries switch on to the need for renewable energy.

 More households are looking to go greener to cut energy bills as the energy crisis has taken its toll over the past two years.
-Even though the energy price cap is going down by an average of 7% from 1 October, bills will still be double compared to last winter.
+Even though the energy price cap went down by an average of 7% from 1 October, bills will still be double compared to last winter.

-Solar panels for home are a viable way of cutting your electricity bills (although they can be expensive at first), as well as allowing you to do your bit in the battle to live self-sustainably, or at least reduce the carbon footprint in your home.
+Although the initial outlay can be pricey, solar panels for the home are a viable way of cutting your electricity bills.
+Plus they allow you to do your bit towards the goal of living sustainably, or at least reducing the carbon footprint in your home.

 How much does it cost to install solar panels?

-According to the Eco Experts, here’s how much it could cost to install solar panels for a home based on the size.
+According to the Eco Experts, solar panels cost £2,246 per kWp, on average.
+So here’s how much it could cost to install solar panels for a home based on the size.